tannerdolby/tannerdolby/README.md

 I'm also frequently reading and sometimes writing about HTML, CSS, JavaScript, 11ty, macOS, security and performance.

-I'm maintaining a small project [what-to-watch](https://github.com/tannerdolby/what-to-watch) for Hacktoberfest this year! 🎃
+This year I'm maintaining a small project [what-to-watch](https://github.com/tannerdolby/what-to-watch) for Hacktoberfest! 🎃

 ### Around the Web 🌎
 * [Twitter](https://twitter.com/tannerdolby)